sf105/sttp-book/structural-testing.md

 You can see an example of a CFG below.

-{% include example-begin.html %}
-We write a program for the following problem:\\
+We write a program for the following problem:
 Given a sentence, you should count the number of words that end with either an "s" or an "r".
 A word ends when a non-letter appears.